ShubhamRaghuvanshi/Shooting-method/README.md

 Some examples are included
 (1) Kepler motion.
+(2) Particle in a box Boundary Value Problem.
-(2) Quantum Harmonic Oscillator Boundary Value Problem.
+(3) Quantum Harmonic Oscillator Boundary Value Problem.